The sum of a finite group of weights of a Hopf algebra: Products of pseudo-primitive elements - positive characteristic

-The only thing we need to check, is that the above replacements are indeed valid.
-Since $[\Pi, \Pi]$ is normal in $\Pi$, we only need to check that $[\Pi, \Pi] \subset \G_{\bfh}$.
+The only thing to check is that the above replacements are indeed valid.
+Since $[\Pi, \Pi]$ is normal in $\Pi$, it suffices to check that $[\Pi, \Pi] \subset \Gamma_{\bfh}$.
 But this follows from Corollary \ref{C1} and Proposition \ref{Pstab} above.